allwefantasy/auto-coder/README.md

 For now, we support bing/google.
 If you use bing, try to get the token from [here](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).

+The basic workflow is:

+1. search the query
+2. reranking the search result by snippets
+3. fetch the first search result and answer the question based on the full content.
+4. generate the result based on the query and the full content.
+5. get execute steps based on the result.
+5. execute the steps by ShellClient/PythonClient in auto-coder.

 Here is the output:

 ```text